-Used to change NMT state of one or all NMT slaves to "Operational".
-PDO communication will be allowed.
+Used to change NMT state of one or all NMT slaves to "Operational" PDO communication will be allowed Used to change MMT state of one of all MMT slaves to Operational.
+F DO COmmunication will be allowed.

-- cs 0x01 Command specifier for NMT command Start Remote Node Node 1127 NMT slave with corresponding Node ID will enter "Operational" state ID 0 All NMT Slaves will enter "Operational" state
+CS 0x01 Command specifier for NMT command Start Remote Node Node 1127 NMT slave with corresponding Node ID will enter "Operational" state ID 0 All NMT Slaves will enter "Operational" state